web counter

 Triangle Rock Club

-• Andrew Johnson, one of the Presidents of the United States was born in Raleigh.
+• President Andrew Johnson was born in Raleigh.